-Since the entry into force of the new law, asylum seekers in the Dublin procedure may be detained in order to determine the responsible Member State and in order to secure a transfer.
-In both cases detention may not exceed 6 weeks.
-Contrary to the Dublin III Regulation the law does not mention that the detention should be as short as possible.
-Furthermore, when a transfer decision is being appealed through an extremely urgent necessity procedure the detention period will start again.
+Contrary to the Dublin III Regulation, the law does not mention that the detention should be as short as possible.
+Furthermore, when a transfer decision is being appealed through an extremely urgent necessity procedure, the detention period starts again.
 This means that a new period of six weeks will start after the rejection of the appeal in the extremely urgent necessity procedure.

 When detained at the border, asylum seekers generally spent more time in detention then other migrants in detention.
-Since the entry into force of the reform the asylum seeker will be admitted to the territory if the CGRS has not taken a decision within four weeks, or when the CGRS decides that further investigation is necessary.
+Since 2018, asylum seekers are admitted to the territory if the CGRS has not taken a decision within four weeks, or when the CGRS decides that further investigation is necessary.
 However, being admitted to the territory does not automatically mean that the asylum seeker will be set free.
-As shown in practice, the Aliens Office can take a new detention decision based on one of the grounds set in article 74/6(1), which regulates detention on the territory.
+As shown in practice, the Immigration Office can take a new detention decision based on one of the grounds set out in article 74/6(1), which regulates detention on the territory.